Hatshepsut: The woman who dared to become pharaoh

 However, Hatshepsut was not the only wife of the pharaoh.
 The kings of Egypt were expected to have many wives, whom they married as part of international deals with foreign powers.

-Both of them were daughters, and only one of them, called Neferure, survived to adulthood.
+Sadly, only one of them, called Neferure, survived to adulthood.

-One of Thutmose's other wives, called Iset, gave birth to a son who would be the next in line to the throne.
-This boy was called Thutmose III.
+However, one of Thutmose's other wives, called Iset, gave birth to a son who would be the next in line to the throne.

-The royal court realised that a small child could not realistically rule the Egyptian empire and needed to arrange someone to act as a regent for the boy until he was old enough to be pharaoh himself.
+Therefore, they needed to arrange someone to act as a regent for the boy until he was old enough to be pharaoh himself.

-This was often used during Egyptian history, and it was expected that the regent would temporarily be in charge of kingdom and rule in a way that was in the best interests of the country.
+This arrangement was often used during Egyptian history, and it was expected that the regent would temporarily be in charge of the kingdom and rule in a way that was in the best interests of the country.

 As a result, Hatshepsut could exercise the powers of a king for the next 13 or so years.

 However, it soon became apparent that Hatshepsut was not going to be content with simply acting on her stepson's behalf.
-Instead, she made it very clear that she intended to be the pharaoh herself in every sense of the word.

 Somewhere between the second and seventh year of her regency, she held an elaborate coronation ceremony where she officially took the throne of Egypt and became pharaoh.